etrommer/bikex/index.md

 Berlin - Nation: [KML](assets/routes/Berlin-NoG.kml) [GPX](assets/routes/Berlin-NoG.gpx)
 Hennigsdorf - Nation: [KML](assets/routes/Hennigsdorf-NoG.kml) [GPX](assets/routes/Hennigsdorf-NoG.gpx)

+For joining the group ride you only need a festival ticket.
+For the safe storrage of your bike at the destination we recomend  ["bike coat check" (Fahradgadrobenticket)]((https://www.tixforgigs.com/de-DE/Event/42028)), otherwise you have to park your bike in the camping area.

 **"I'm not that sporty!"** you might be thinking.
 We say: Yes, you are!
 Together as a group we ride at a leisurely pace, taking pee/drink and short rest breaks wherever necessary and desirable.
 We want to experience at least a pleasant, at best an ultra-fun tour together, not a world-class performance in record time.

 **"But I always do a world-class performance in record time"**  we hear you say right there in the back.
 You can!
 We publish our routes beforehand in various formats.
 If you want to go fast, find a buddy and hit the road when it gets too slow for you.